rhansen/tap4sh/README.md

   * prefix all variables in `t4s_testcase()` and `t4s_subtests()` with
-    `t4s_` to avoid collisions (user might set var/fn outside testcase and expect it to be usable it inside testcase)
+    `t4s_` to avoid collisions (user might set var/fn outside testcase and expect it to be usable inside a testcase)

 ## Available Functions